-My main focus includes food-- specifically traditional and regional foodways, history, immigrant food narratives and women's work; traditional and experimental music; feminism and women's creativity; and personal and place-based creative non-fiction.
+Her published work and research interests focus on folklife and cultural heritage; food—specifically traditional and regional foodways, food history, immigrant food narratives, and women's work; traditional and experimental music; feminism and domestic space; and personal and place-based creative non-fiction.

-My writing and editorial experience is supported by my undergraduate degree in English and French (University of Michigan, 2005) and masters in folklore (University of North Carolina, 2011), as well as years teaching creative writing and literature with the University of Michigan New England Literature Program.
+Emily’s writing and editorial experience is supported by a B.A. in English and French (University of Michigan, 2005) and M.A. in folklore (University of North Carolina, 2011), as well as years teaching creative writing and literature with the University of Michigan New England Literature Program.

-I am a University of North Carolina-Chapel Hill trained folklorist (M.A.
-2011) and am currently the state folklorist at the West Virginia Folklife Program, based at the West Virginia Humanities Council.
+Emily received her folklore training at the University of North Carolina-Chapel Hill (M.A.
+2011) and is currently the state folklorist and founding director of the West Virginia Folklife Program, based at the West Virginia Humanities Council.

-Read more about our work via the West Virginia Folklife Program blog and home page.
+Read more about the West Virginia Folklife Program on blog blog and home page.

-Previously, I worked at various cultural heritage institutions, including Smithsonian Folkways Recordings, Sandy Spring Museum/Maryland Traditions, the National Council for Traditional Arts, the North Carolina Folklore Society, and the American Folklife Center at the Library of Congress.
+She has over ten years of experience working with cultural heritage institutions including Smithsonian Folkways Recordings, Sandy Spring Museum/Maryland Traditions, the National Council for Traditional Arts, the North Carolina Folklore Society, and the American Folklife Center at the Library of Congress.

-In 2005, Emily Hilliard and Margaret Reges founded the pie blog Nothing in the House, written and maintained now by Emily.
-In addition to original and adapted recipes and photography, the accompanying writing uses pie as a lens to explore other topics including folklore and traditional culture, history, regionalism, music, and feminism.
+From 2005-2016, Hilliard published the pie blog Nothing in the House.
+In addition to original and adapted recipes and photography, the accompanying writing used pie as a lens to explore other topics including folklore and traditional culture, history, regionalism, music, and feminism.